Dirkster99/AvalonEditHighlightingThemes/source/Readme.txt

 --------

 This project shows how syntax highlighting can be integrated into WPF Theming to make both theme coloring functions look like a seemless application.
-The project demos 2 WPF themes:
+The project demos WPF themes:

 - Dark
 - Light
+- True Blue (Light)
+- True Blue (Dark)

 which implement MLib based theming with a black or white background.
 Each of these WPF themes is associated with a dark/light highlighting theme defined via xshd resources in the